Otolaryngology–Head & Neck Surgery Research and Clinical Trials

 The specialists at Vanderbilt Otolaryngology–Head & Neck Surgery are worldwide leaders in research.
 As pioneers in the otolaryngology field, our discoveries are making a significant impact on science, as well as changing surgical and treatment options available to patients.

-Vanderbilt Otolaryngology-Head & Neck Surgery typically ranks between third and fifth* in the nation for NIH grant funding.
+Vanderbilt Otolaryngology-Head & Neck Surgery typically ranks between second and third* in the nation for NIH grant funding.
 Our programs focus on academics, science, and patient care that translates into top-tier research and clinical trial options for our patients.

 Vanderbilt University serves as a national coordinating center of the Clinical Translational Science Award (CTSA) program.
 Vanderbilt is also proud to offer our faculty and researchers access to the Vanderbilt Institute for Clinical and Translational Research (VICTR), that provides resources, education, and training to researchers at Vanderbilt University, Vanderbilt University Medical Center and Meharry Medical College.

 *As reported by Blue Ridge Institute for Medical Research, an independent organization that assesses how much funding is awarded to a particular institution and individual research.

 Vanderbilt Otolaryngology–Head & Neck Surgery is at the forefront of medical research, pushing the limits of science to bring new treatment options to patients through clinical trials.
 We participate in both NIH-funded clinical trials and industry-funded clinical trials.
 Notably, two Vanderbilt Otolaryngology–Head & Neck Surgery faculty members hold Investigational Device Exemptions (IDE) from the FDA—a distinguished honor in academia—to run preliminary clinical trials on devices to determine safety and effectiveness.